eye rubbing: THE primitive cause of the keratoconus.

-The sine qua non of keratoconus: the eye rubbing
+The cause sine qua non of the keratoconus: the eye rubbing

 In this article, I propose the theory that Keratoconus is not unknown to genetics and Biomolecular bedrock dystrophy, but rather a syndrome of mechanical origin originally caused by the rubbing of the eyes.
-Drought, eye irritation, pollution, night work and on screen, where under special conditions (irritating particle, dust, mites introduced by a Sleep position with deep support of the head against the pillow) are all factors that can cause eye itching and the desire to rub your eyes.
+Dryness, eye irritation, pollution, night and screen work, or under special conditions (irritating particles, dust, mites introduced by a Sleep position with deep support of the head against the pillow) are all factors that can cause eye pruritus and the desire to rub your eyes.
 How many ophthalmological consultations are motivated by "itchy eyes"?

-"So, what was called " Keratoconus "could just be the direct consequence of the mechanical trauma of the cornea caused by chronic and constant eye rubbingcausing the deformation and thinning progressive corneal wall, which are characteristic of the disease.
-The eye rubbing are at the heart of this «» "mechanical" hypothesis as the etiology of Keratoconus.
+Thus, what has been called "keratoconus" may be only the direct consequence of the mechanical trauma of the cornea caused by the chronic and incessant friction of the eyescausing the deformation and thinning progressive corneal wall, which are characteristic of the disease.
+The eye rubbing are at the heart of this «» "mechanical" hypothesis as a primitive etiology of the keratoconus.

 The mechanical hypothesis argues that Keratoconus is caused by the eye rubbing.
-These can themselves be induced by atopy, pollution, labor extended on screen...
-Unlike the molecular hypothesis where of supposed genetic, environmental or unidentified factors would play a key role in the appearance of Keratoconus, the mechanical hypothesis States simply that the structural changes and the deformation of the cornea are initiated and exacerbated by a mechanical cause : eye rubbing.
+These can themselves be induced by atopy, pollution, prolonged work on the screen...
+Contrary to the molecular hypothesis where supposed genetic, environmental or unidentified factors would play a key role in the appearance of the keratoconus, the mechanical hypothesis simply stipulates that structural modifications and deformation of the cornea are initiated and exacerbated by a mechanical cause : eye rubbing.
 Other factors of mechanical origin, such as the corneal refractive surgery, or the night extended compression of the cornea (pillow, hand or forearm) are likely to accelerate the deformation of the cornea.
 The eye rubbing can cause local inflammation with release of pro-inflammatory molecules.
 The effect of mechanical stress (distension) can be potentiated by the secretion of proteinases in the corneal stroma, which could explain the progressive thinning of the cornea, and make it even more vulnerable to the effects of friction.
 In the mechanical hypothesis, Keratoconus can occur without the repeated mechanical trauma that are rubbing.
-When the duration and intensity of these exceed the threshold of biomechanical resistance of the cornea, it deforms gradually, which causes the appearance of the characteristic topographic anomalies ranging from crude said forms to the most proven forms of Keratoconus.
-In my experience, the most advanced forms of Keratoconus with stromal opacities, still meet in the patient who rub the eyes of particularly strong way.
+When the duration and intensity of these exceed the biomechanical resistance threshold of the cornea, it gradually deforms, causing the appearance of characteristic topographical anomalies ranging from the so-called rough forms to more proven forms of keratoconus.
+In my experience, the most advanced forms of keratoconus, with stromal opacity, are always found in patients who rub their eyes particularly vigorously.